 - Traditional method

-- Best for extreme colder regions
+- Best for extremely cold regions

-- Both energy and cost efficient
+- Both energy- and cost-efficient

 - R-value of around 11 or higher based on the fiberglass density